 Trees Along Hydro Lines

+Overgrown trees and plants near power lines and other electrical equipment can become safety hazards or even lead to avoidable outages.
 Public Works does not prune trees along hydro wires.
-Contact your hydro provider with concerns about these trees.
+Please contact your hydro provider with concerns about these trees.